Menus and Settings

 Sends a firmware update request to the connected base station.
 The base station will then download and install its own update.
 Only available when connected.
 See Firmware Updates for details.

-Pair Additional WVC
+Pair WVC

 Opens a step-by-step wizard for adding a secondary WVC base station to your mesh network.
 Use this when you have multiple WVC amplifiers and want them all to respond to the same RTC.
 The wizard walks you through putting the secondary WVC into pairing mode and linking it to the primary base station.